zolodev/IaC/README.md

 # Also upgrade packages (+ autoclean, autoremove)
 ./run.sh apt --limit jetson --tags upgrade

-# Set timezone/locale on all nodes (does NOT reboot by default)
+# Set timezone/locale on all nodes (does reboot by default)
 ./run.sh timezone

-# Same, but also reboot the node(s) afterwards to apply the change
-./run.sh timezone --limit jetson --tags reboot
 ```

 The upgrade task in `playbooks/apt.yml` and the reboot task in